 When people describe the current Denver dining scene, there is always one term that sticks out: chef-driven.
-An expression used to characterize the hands-on approach of a chef, “chef-driven” might be a general foodie phrase — but it has always meant something special at Mizuna.
+An expression used to characterize the hands-on approach of a chef, “chef-driven” might be a generalized phrase—but at Mizuna, it has always meant something special.
 Frank Bonanno, the mastermind behind Mizuna and 10 other Bonanno concepts, is a stickler for the details — even when no one was looking.

 Back in 2001, when Bonanno opened the fine-dining establishment, everyone was talking about California Pizza Kitchen coming to town.
 Not many people were concerned about whether their produce was locally sourced or if their meats were house-cured.
 This didn’t stop Bonanno.
 With an intense dedication to quality and care, Bonanno was one of the very first to truly elevate how we think about food.
-For 10 years, Mizuna has been churning out monthly menus that are simple and precise but always on point.
+For 10 years, Mizuna has been churning out monthly menus that are simple and precise.
 Today Mizuna still maintains its high standards while creating a lasting legacy by training some of the freshest talent in town.
 Mizuna, it seems, will not only continue to be one of our best restaurants, but an epicenter for great things to come.
-Go here to vote for Mizuna.

 Root Down has managed to capture the imagination and loyalty of Denver with globally-inspired fare that maintains a connection to Colorado through its use of locally-sourced ingredients.
 Just as the food helped popularize the still-booming localvore movement, the restaurant helped bring a new crowd to the Highlands, transforming the neighborhood from sleepy to slammed.
 As the neighborhood grew in popularity, more cutting-edge eateries opened their doors, including Cucci’s next endeavor, the quirky, street food-inspired Linger.

 Panzano, located in the Art-Deco-inspired Hotel Monaco, has made a name for itself as one of Denver’s most respected restaurants.
 With major talent like Jennifer Jasinski and now Elise Wiggins coming from the kitchen, this hotel eatery is in a league of its own.
 And it intends to stay that way.
 With a knack for introducing new trends without even trying, Panzano has become known for a handful of exciting programs.
 From whole animal butchery to an excellent gluten-free menu, this restaurant is always on the up-and-coming.
-So if you’re always looking to be one step ahead and need a place to stay, Panzano has you covered.
-Go here to vote for Panzano.
+So if you’re always looking to be one step ahead and need a place to stay, head to Panzano.

 Rioja’s influence is undeniable.
 For close to a decade, this centrally-located restaurant has won almost every award, been on all the “best of” lists and seen more features than any other restaurant in town.
 It even garnered yearlong coverage from the Rocky Mountain News during its construction.
 So how can one restaurant, in one of the toughest industries, create and maintain such buzz?

 In comes Denver’s dream team, Chef Jennifer Jasinski and her business partner Beth Gruitch.
-These two remarkable ladies (and their “army of employees”) have a system on how to keep a restaurant alive and busy.
-Their balance between attention to the front of the house mixed with a vivacious approach to menu choices make them a fearsome duo.
+These two remarkable ladies have a methodical system on how to keep a restaurant alive and busy.
+Their balance between attention to the front of the house mixed with a constantly evolving menu make them a fearsome duo.
 And what really makes them special is that it’s not just Denver noticing.
 In 2013, Jasinski was the first Denver chef to be named a James Beard Award winner.
 This accolade was not only a huge moment for Jasinski and her team, but was a monumental moment for Denver’s culinary world.
-Jasinski and Gruitch’s achievements at Rioja have really put us on the map for the world to see.
 Now when people see Denver, it’s not all cowhides and cowboy boots.
 It’s white chef coats.
-Go here to vote for Rioja.

 Enter Troy Guard.
 In only the first five years, his original TAG in Larimer Square has brought international fusion with a dash of fun to fine dining.
 Guard has become one of Denver’s busiest chefs/restaurateurs as he’s opened an ever-growing list of new eateries that include TAG Burger Bar, Sugarmill and Guard and Grace.